• Home

 Yochanan Rywerant

-Yochanan I will share with you my feelings about Yochanan and his teaching.
-After experiencing many great trainers of the Feldenkrais Method, I found in Yochanan the teaching that fits me.
-My first feeling was that Yochanan’s style of teaching is very similar to those of Martial Arts teachers I had met.
-Yochanan was tough, own stubborn, an example of dedication to the way and concepts o teacher, “.Dr.
+Yochanan, I will share my feelings about Yochanan and his teaching with you.
+After experiencing many great trainers of the Feldenkrais Method, I found the teaching in Yochanan to be the one that fits me.
+My first feeling was that Yochanan’s teaching style is very similar to those of Martial Arts teachers I had met.
+Yochanan was tough and stubborn, an example of dedication to the way and concepts of teacher, “.Dr.
 Feldenkrais.
-I asked myself why a master, 86 years old, never discusses himself, everyday preferring to talk about “Feldenkrais.”
-He would repeat and say, every day, “Feldenkrais thought about this” or “you see, this is Feldenkrais.”
+I asked myself why a master, 86 years old, never discusses himself, every day preferring to talk about “Feldenkrais.”
+He would repeat and say, every day, “Feldenkrais thought about this” or “You see, this is Feldenkrais.”

 Yochanan Rywerant

-Maybe I could use the term “humble” about Yochanan, as he would often say, “It is, not me, it is Dr. Feldenkrais and the laws of physics.”
-But do not be mistaken- Yochanan cared and was aware of people’s emotions – listened carefully to the words people use trying to describe their feeling after a FunctionalIntegration® Lesson, and would emphasize how it is difficult to express verbally those feelings.
+Maybe I could use the term “humble” to describe Yochanan, as he would often say, “It is, not me, it is Dr. Feldenkrais and the laws of physics.”
+But do not be mistaken—Yochanan cared and was aware of people’s emotions.
+He listened carefully to the words people used to describe their feelings after a FunctionalIntegration® Lesson and would emphasize how difficult it is to express those feelings verbally.

-I feel that I have touched upon and described Yochanan as Feldenkrais Trainer, spent much though there is much more to say about his teaching.
+I feel that I have touched upon and described Yochanan as Feldenkrais Trainer, and I have spent much time there, though there is much more to say about his teaching.

 Yochanan Rywerant

 After some days, he was moved to intensive care.
 I was there that day.
-He was asleep, then I saw that he looks at me with the weak smile on his face, and he raised his right hand toward me.
-I grabbed his hand, leaned close to him.
+He was asleep, then I saw that he looked at me with a weak smile on his face, and he raised his right hand toward me.
+I grabbed his hand and leaned close to him.
 And he asked quietly to help him turn onto his side.
-I pushed/pulled him a little on his side, asked the nurse to put some pillows behind him.
+I pushed/pulled him a little on his side and asked the nurse to put some pillows behind him.
 Then I kept holding to his hand, I put my other hand on his chest lightly, followed his breathing until he fell asleep.
 This was our last touch.
-Next time I visited, he was always asleep.
+The next time I visited, he was always asleep.

-Last thing about Yochanan, which I want to share with you, is about Yochanan’shumor.
+The last thing about Yochanan, which I want to share with you, is about Yochanan’shumor.
 I already told you that in my eyes he was very funny; I laughed a lot during the training.
-Yochanan had some old jokes, those we call here a joke with a long beard.
-On one of his “good” days in the hospital, he was annoyed by a patient in the same room that kept nonstop yelling because of pain.
+Yochanan had some old jokes, which we call jokes with a long beard.
+On one of his “good” days in the hospital, he was annoyed by a patient in the same room who kept yelling nonstop because of pain.
 It was not the patient Yochanan was angry with.
-“How could it be that in the hospital people are crying for help and no one is paying attention?”
-Yochanan told me about this room in a hospital where one of the patients kept on crying and begging “Oh, I’m so thirsty.
+“How could it be that in the hospital, people are crying for help, and no one is paying attention?”
+Yochanan told me about this room in a hospital where one of the patients kept on crying and begging, “Oh, I’m so thirsty.
 Oh, I’m so thirsty”.
 It was a big disturbance to the others in the room.
-After some time, with no reply from the nursing team, one of the other patients, drags himself from the bed, with great pain, walks slowly and brings the crying guy a glass of water, and returns to rest.
-A while it was quiet, and then a cry “Oh, I was so thirsty.
+After some time, with no reply from the nursing team, one of the other patients drags himself from the bed, with great pain, walks slowly brings the crying guy a glass of water, and returns to rest.
+For a while, it was quiet, and then I cried, “Oh, I was so thirsty.
 Oh, I was so thirsty”.

 Moti Nativ